stolostron/cluster-keeper/README.md

 # Cluster Manager

-Cluster Manager provides a CLI for managing squad usage of multiple OpenShift clusters via Hive `ClusterPools` and `ClusterClaims`.
+Cluster Manager provides a CLI for managing squad usage of multiple OpenShift clusters via [Hive](https://github.com/openshift/hive) `ClusterPools`, `ClusterClaims`, and `ClusterDeployments`.
+It is compatible with scheduled hibernation provided by [hibernate-cronjob](https://github.com/open-cluster-management/hibernate-cronjob).

+With the `cm` CLI you can:
+- List and get ClusterPools, ClusterClaims, and ClusterDeployments
+- Create and delete clusters
+- Run and hibernate clusters manually
+- Lock clusters to temporarily disable scheduled hibernation and other disruptive actions
+- Switch your kube context between clusters or run a single command in a given context
+- Launch the OpenShift or Advanced Cluster Management consoles and have the password automatically copied to the clipboard for easy log-in

+When any command requires communication with a cluster, Cluster Manager will resume the cluster if it is currently hibernating (unless it is currently locked).

+Except for the `cm use` command, Cluster Manager will never change your current kube context.
+But Cluster Manager creates a context for each cluster named according to the ClusterClaim.
+For any command that takes the name of a ClusterClaim, Cluster Manager will infer it from the current context if it is not provided.

+Cluster Manager leverages [Lifeguard](https://github.com/open-cluster-management/lifeguard) for many functions, but it sets the environment variables for you and does not require you to change directories.

 ## Installation

 1. Clone the repository.
+For example:
    ```
    git clone git@github.com:open-cluster-management/cluster-manager.git
    ```